SlayerT26/Party-On/README.md

 #### MVP

-REACT and CSS
+• REACT and CSS

-Getting the Drink Tab to show drink selection
+• Getting the Drink Tab to show drink selection

-Use CRUD to PUT POST AND GET info from the API
+• Use CRUD to PUT POST AND GET info from the API

-Use Bootstrap
+• Use Bootstrap

-Include Media query
+• Include Media query

+• Have at least 6 separate, rendered components.

+• Utilize React Router, installed via NPM.

+• Use functional components appropriately.

 #### PostMVP

-Create a other tabs: Food, Music and Help
+• Create a other tabs: Food, Music and Help

-Use CRUD on all the new tabs
+• Use CRUD on all the new tabs

-Navigation Bar
+• Navigation Bar

-Make each Tab Media query compatible
+• Make each Tab Media query compatible

 ## Project Schedule